 Determine Your Needs

-This means that you’re going to have to do some self-reflection and figure out what exactly your needs are.
+To find the ideal coach, you’re going to have to do some self-reflection about your needs.
 What type of race are you interested in training for?
 How much time can you dedicate to running?
 Do you also want nutritional advice?

-In addition to their experience running, there are coaches with knowledge in exercise physiology, biomechanics, medicine, nutrition, psychology, philosophy, and the list goes on.
-Each coach brings something unique to his or her relationship with their runners.
+In addition to their experience running, there are coaches with knowledge in exercise physiology, biomechanics, medicine, nutrition, psychology, philosophy.
+The list goes on.
+Each coach brings something unique to the relationships with their runners.

-You could even think about your ideal running coach and write down characteristics that you’d like before searching online so you’ll know when you’ve found the right person.
-Even if it seems silly, write the characteristic down.
-You need to pick what is going to work best for you.
+You could even think about your ideal running coach and write down characteristics that you’d like before searching online.
+This will streamline the search process and help you confirm that you’ve found the right person.
+Even if it seems silly, write the characteristics down.
+Pick what is going to work best for you.

 Where to Look for a Coach